judiboy/hello-world/README.md

 # hello-world
-I am new in GITHUB.
+I was new in GITHUB.